xanmankey/BananaEconomics/README.md

 Thanks to IEX for a quick and easy way to access a simulated stock index!
 Thanks to Toby Fox, for making Deltarune chapter 1 and 2, which I referenced and used media from throughout (Seen in the static folder).
 Thanks to my friends, for helping me test and debug my website, catching many errors that I would've overlooked otherwise.

-(I still need to make sure that my prize for completing all the achievements works, I'LL DO THIS AT HOME!)